 Changing The Status Quo

-For people suffering with psychosis or schizophrenia, CBD might just be a “game-changer”.
+For people suffering from psychosis or schizophrenia, CBD might just be a “game-changer”.

 The impact of the substance has raised hopes that medical preparations of pure cannabidiol, or new drugs based on the compound, may be turned into effective treatments for young people who develop psychosis but do not respond to existing therapies.